Length of Study:

 |Book Title||Author(s)||Retail Price|

-Our Public Health students develop excellent communication and analytical skills and have entered a diverse range of jobs as well as further study.
+Our Public Health students develop excellent communication and analytical skills and have entered a diverse range of jobs, such as working as Vaccine Logistic Experts for UNICEF, Medical Consultants with the WHO, Governmental Public Health Researchers and Infection Control Practitioners.
+Students have also entered further study and are undertaking PhDs.

 How to apply